LukeMathWalker/pavex/CONTRIBUTING.md

 ## Test runtime environment

-For each test, a runtime environment is created as a sub-folder of `ui_test_envs`, which is in turn generated at the root of `pavex`'s workspace.
+For each test, a runtime environment is created as a sub-folder of `ui_test_envs`, which is in turn generated at the root of Pavex's workspace.
 We use a consistent folder to leverage `cargo` caching and speed up successive test runs.
 It also allows you to easily inspect the artifacts generated during the test run.
 If you suspect that something funny is going on due to cross-run contamination, delete the `ui_test_envs` folder to get a clean slate.